Digit112/Web-Quiz/README.md

 ## Incorrect Answer Generation

 Incorrect answers can be specified on a question or its ancestors, or can be received from the correct answers to sibling or cousin questions.

-Groups compile lists of available incorrect answers which come from Questions below and from QuestionGroups above.
-Notably, a question will only donate its correct answer to the incorrect answer list of a single group, its nearest ancestor which has `descendants-give-incorrect-answers` set to `true`.
-Questions also do not donate hidden answers.

-All ancestors' explicit incorrect answer lists are concatenated to produce the list of answers for a question.
-Afterwords, each question donates its answer(s) to its nearest accepting ancestor (if any).
-All lists are checked for duplicates, which are culled.
+A Group can be queried for the number of available incorrect answers it has.
+A kind of group called a claimant accepts answers donated by its descendant questions.
+An answer can only be claimed by a single claimant, which is always the nearest ancestor that has the `descendants-give-incorrect-answers` property set to `true`.
+These can only appear as incorrect answers to descendants of the claimant, so a claimant should really be thought of as a partition.
+Answers flow freely within the subtree at a claimant's root, but can never enter or exit through that root.

+Incorrect answers can also come from the `incorrect-answers` property of a question or any of its ancestors.
+The entries in `incorrect-answers` on the root can appear on any question in the library, and claimants do not effect this.
+The two systems are completely separate.

+There is no concept of statistical weight assigned to incorrect answers which would cause some to appear more often than others, HOWEVER, duplicates WILL have a higher chance of appearing as incorrect answers since they count as distinct incorrect answers logically.
+Don't worry, before displaying them, the system does a sanity check to remove duplicate answers and, of course, to ensure that none of the "incorrect" answers would be graded as correct had they been entered verbatim.

 ## Typo Forgiveness